 The measurement of financial liabilities depends on their classification as follows: After initial recognition, interest-bearing loans and borrowings are subsequently measured at amortized cost using the effective interest rate method ("EIR").
-Gains and losses are recognized in the Consolidated Statements of Comprehensive Loss when the liabilities are derecognized, as well as through the EIR amortization process.
+Gains and losses are recognized in the consolidated statement of comprehensive income (loss) when the liabilities are derecognized, as well as through the EIR amortization process.
 Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortization is included in finance cost on the Consolidated Statements of Comprehensive Loss.
+The EIR amortization is included in finance cost on the consolidated statement of comprehensive income (loss).